 New and Improved EXTREME FAT BURN Version!

 This recipe uses coconut oil exclusively, which gives it a higher fat burning effect (and tastes better).
 The last version used cacao butter which gave it a higher melting point (about 92°).
 That made it more stable at room temperature and therefore easier to serve and leave out at parties and such, without the need to keep it cool, so if that’s your purpose, go ahead and use cacao butter instead of coconut oil.
 It will still be a mildly fat burning recipe, but not nearly as potent as this version.

 While cacao butter certainly is a healthy type of fat, coconut oil offers even more health benefits and makes this recipe a much stronger “negative fat” food, which means that you will burn more fat off your body than you just ate!
 You can literally eat yourself skinny with this recipe, using this coconut oil-only version!*

 - 5 oz.
 (3/4 cup) organic coconut oil

-- 3 scoops sugar free protein powder (whey powder option 1 or option 2 for a milk chocolate flavor or vegan powder for a dark chocolate flavor) Note: the “scoop” refers to the scoop that comes in your protein container.
+- 3 scoops sugar-free protein powder (whey powder option) for a milk chocolate flavor or vegan powder for a dark chocolate flavor) Note: the “scoop” refers to the scoop that comes in your protein container.
 This varies in size from 18 grams to 23 grams, but 3 scoops with any of those sizes will work fine.

 - 2 tablespoons unsweetened cacao powder